Aranda

 An assessment of population growth drivers in Aranda reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Aranda's population was approximately 2,584 as of November 2025.
-This figure represents a decrease of 21 people from the 2021 Census count of 2,605.
-The decline is inferred from the estimated resident population of 2,582 in June 2024 and an additional 8 validated new addresses since the Census date.
-The population density was around 1,656 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 77.9% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Aranda's population is around 2,584 as of Feb 2026.
+This reflects a decrease of 21 people (0.8%) since the 2021 Census, which reported a population of 2,605 people.
+The change is inferred from the estimated resident population of 2,582 from the ABS as of June 2024 and an additional 8 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,656 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 77.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
-Future population trends indicate an overall decline by 319 persons by 2041.
-However, specific age cohorts like the 45 to 54 group are projected to grow by 4 people during this period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
+Anticipating future population dynamics, projections indicate a decline in overall population, with the area's population expected to contract by 319 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 45 to 54 age group, which is projected to grow by 4 people.
+See the age section for more details.

 Frequently Asked Questions - Population